rehierl/html-outliner-spec/implementation-overview.md

 the `<body>` element) can not be associated with a section.

-A node is considered to be an **inner node of a section** if it is a top-level node, or if it is a descendant of such a node (with no top-level node of another section in between).
-Note that this does not include any of the inner nodes of the related section`s subsections.
+A node is considered to be an **inner node of a section** if it is a top-level node, or if it is a descendant of such a node (with no top-level node of a different section in between).
+Note that this does not include any of the nodes of the related section`s subsections.

 **TODO** - Note that defining a method to meaningfully fill this list is still an open issue: It has little use to add all the nodes (element and non-element